shinmao/Compiler101/src/README.md

 # README
-`com/` include the practice from book of *crafting interpreters*.
+`com/` includes the practice from book of *crafting interpreters*.

-`scanner/` include the practice of scanner implementation.
+`scanner/` includes the practice of scanner implementation.

+`parser/` includes the practice of parser implementation.